Restoring an Almost Forgotten Hungarian Family Recipe

 1. In a small measuring cup, slowly sprinkle the yeast over the milk, add a pinch of sugar and let stand until foamy, about 5 minutes.

-2. In the bowl of stand mixer fitted with the paddle attachment, beat the butter until light and fluffy.
+2. In the bowl of a stand mixer fitted with the paddle attachment, beat the butter until light and fluffy.
 Add the flour, salt, yeast mixture, quark, and egg yolks and mix on low until the dough comes together.
 If the dough seems too wet add some flour, if it seems dry add more milk one tablespoon at a time.
 Turn the dough out onto a lightly floured surface and knead until smooth.
 Form into a ball, cover with plastic wrap, and let rise in a warm place for 1 hour.

 3. Add the olives to the dough, and lightly knead to incorporate.